Climate of the Philippines: Typhoons

-The Philippines sit across the typhoon belt, making dangerous storms from July through October.
+The Philippine archipelago sits across the typhoon belt, where dangerous storms occur from July through October.
 Climate change exacerbates the situation with typhoons in the Philippines.
 Bagyo is the Filipino term for any tropical cyclone in the Philippine Islands.
-From the statistics gathered by PAGASA from 1948 to 2004, around an average of 28 storms and/or typhoons per year enter the PAR (Philippine Area of Responsibility) – the designated area assigned to PAGASA to monitor during weather disturbances.
-Those that made landfall or crossed the Philippines, the average was nine per year.
-In 1993, a record 19 typhoons made landfall in the country making it the most in one year.
-The fewest per year were 4 during the years 1955, 1958, 1992, and 1997.
+From the statistics gathered by PAGASA from 1948 to 2004, around 28 storms and/or typhoons per year enter the Philippine Area of Responsibility (PAR) – the designated area assigned to PAGASA to monitor during weather disturbances.
+Of those that made landfall or crossed the Philippines, the average was nine per year.
+In 1993, a record nineteen typhoons made landfall in the country, making it the most in one year.
+The fewest per year were four during the years 1955, 1958, 1992, and 1997.

-PAGASA categorises typhoons into five types according to wind speed.
+PAGASA categorizes typhoons into five types according to wind speed.
 Once a tropical cyclone enters the PAR, regardless of strength, it is given a local name for identification purposes by the media, government, and the general public.